M.A. Courses

 Description: A study of bilingualism in Puerto Rico, the Americas, and elsewhere.

-ENGL 6467 History and Development of English
+INGL 6467 History and Development of English

 Credit hours: 3